What is hospice?

 - Has the doctor told you or do you believe that the disease progression is nearing its final stages?

-If you answered yes to one or more of these questions, it’s time to call Halcyon at Colorado VNA to learn more about what hospice can do for you and your loved one.
+If you answered yes to one or more of these questions, it’s time to call Colorado VNA to learn more about what hospice can do for you and your loved one.

 What if the hospice patient’s condition changes for the better?